Adopting a Continuous Upgrade Schedule

 Advantages of Adopting a Continuous Upgrade Schedule

-- Increase the time to value, and reap the advantages of the newest feature additions, performance tweaks, and bug fixes
+- Decrease the time to value, and reap the advantages of the newest feature additions, performance tweaks, and bug fixes

 - The system provider gets more timely feedback which ultimately helps make a better, more feature rich product